 Risks of VBAC include uterine rupture and hemorrhage requiring emergency surgery and the possibility of maternal/ fetal injury/death.

 IS VBAC RIGHT FOR ME?

-A key factor in deciding whether VBAC is an option is the type of incision was made in your uterus for your cesarean section, because certain scars have more risk of tearing during the next birth.
+A key factor in deciding whether VBAC is an option is the type of incision that was made in your uterus for your cesarean section because certain scars have more risk of tearing during the next birth.
 There are three different types of uterine incisions used:

 - Low transverse- a side-to-side cute made across the lower, thinner part of the uterus

 - Low vertical- an up-and-down cut made in the lower, thinner part of the uterus

 - High vertical (classical)- an up-and-down cut is made in the upper part of the uterus

 Skin incisions vary in location as well.
 The skin incision is NOT predictive of the type of uterine incision that is used.

 Women with high vertical incision scars have a much greater risk of uterine tearing during birth, as well as women who have had more than one cesarean delivery.
 A potential rupture of the uterus could be very harmful to you or your baby, and if a doctor does not recommend VBAC, then you should not try it.